LunaPerezT/Parkinson-s-Disease-Predictive-ML-Model/README.md

 #### [`/models`](./models)
 Stores trained machine-learning models in Pickle format(`.pkl`).

-*You can explore the exploratory data analysis, model development and presentation in this [github repository](https://github.com/LunaPerezT/Parkinson-s-Disease-Predictive-ML-Model/tree/main/docs)*

 #### [`/notebooks`](./notebooks)
 Notebooks with the detailed development of the machine leaning models